Zwi Migdal: Downfall

 The organization worked to force Raquel Liberman, a former prostitute, to return to prostitution.
 Liberman had emigrated to Argentina after her husband, who died a year after her arrival, leaving her with two small sons.
-To support them she worked as prostitute, until saving enough money to open an antique shop, which was later raided by local pimps who robbed her of her savings and forced her back to prostitution.
+To support them she worked as a prostitute, until saving enough money to open an antique shop, which was later raided by local pimps who robbed her of her savings and forced her back into prostitution.
 There Liberman contacted the police superintendent, Julio Alsogaray, whom she had heard would not accept bribes from Zwi Migdal, and was looking for ways to destroy the organization.
 Slipping into his office one day, she gave detailed testimony on the workings of Zwi Migdal, thus enabling the police to launch an extensive investigation.
 The case was handled by an investigative judge, Rodriguez Ocampo, who also refused to be bribed.
 The lengthy trial ended in September 1930, with 108 criminal convictions.
 "The very existence of the Zwi Migdal Organization directly threatens our society," wrote Ocampo in his verdict, handing down long prison sentences.
 The pimps appealed their sentences from prison in January 1931, and senior Justice Ministry officials released all but three of them.
 After this was reported in the media, public outrage convinced the authorities to rescind the releases.
-Later, hundreds of pimps were deported to Uruguay, but slowly returned over the years, one by one.
+Later, hundreds of pimps were deported to Uruguay, but slowly returned over the years.